As a psychology major who minors in studies of sexuality, Riah has something to say about the various perspectives of feminism.

 Sexualization: An Issue of Men

 On top of this, I have an issue with women bringing other women down.
-To me, unity and acceptance is largely what feminism should be about.
-Bell Hooks addressed Beyoncé at one point as a terrorist, saying that she defied the idea of feminism.
-To me, Bell Hooks saying anything to that degree, about another woman, defies what I define feminism as.
+To me, unity and acceptance are largely what feminism should be about. bell hooks addressed Beyoncé at one point as a terrorist, saying that she defied the idea of feminism.
+To me, bell hooks saying anything to that degree, about another woman, defies what I define feminism as.
 Why should she care what Beyoncé wears?
 Why should she care how much skin she shows?
 That is what men do.
 They care about things that have nothing to do with them.
-Woman on woman hate and scrutiny is the opposite of what is needed.
+Woman-on-woman hate and scrutiny is the opposite of what is needed.

 Then and Now: Moving Forward